tcoulter/evmscript/README.md

 ### insert(input:HexableValue)

-This function directly inserts a arbitrary value into the code.
+This function directly inserts an arbitrary value into the code.
 It does not check if the inserted value is valid code.
 This is used under the hood within `allocUnsafe()`, and contains the same safety risks.
 Use with caution.

 Definition: `Action: [], insert(input:HexableValue) => []`